sims-bit/Milestone_project_two/README.md

 Follow the link to see the original scene - [The-Simpsons-Knifey-Spooney](https://www.youtube.com/results?search_query=knifey+spoony)

 The game abides by the classic Rock Paper Scissors rules however with new weapons to choose from.
 The game has three rounds.
 At the end of the game the winning or loosing message will appear on screen.
 The winner message - "AHHH I see you've played knifey spooney before mate!" and the loosing message - "Thats not a knife!
 This is a knife!"
+Both of these messages stem from the originally game of Knifey Spooney dipicted in the original scene.